 22.04.2013 37 °C

-Dubai is a city within the emirate of Dubai.
 The United Arab Emirates, consists of 7 different emirates.
 The earliest mention of Dubai is in 1095 AD, but the earliest recorded settlement was only in 1799.
 By 1833, the Sheikhdom of Dubai was established when Sheikh Maktoum in Butti A-Maktoum took 800 of his tribesmen to the Dubai Creek.
 The area around the Creek was where Dubai really started growing.
 The area around here is the older part of Dubai and dusty streets and older mosques can be observed in this neighbourhood.
-Most of the 53% of the Indian population of Dubai, also seem to reside here and exploring this art of Dubai, makes you feel like you just stepped straight into India.
+Most of the 53% of the Indian population of Dubai, also seem to reside here and exploring this part of Dubai, makes you feel like you just stepped straight into India.

 1. The old neighbourhood of Dubai